 Magento: Ecommerce businesses must have come across enough criticism related to Magento of being too technical and complicated to manage.
 However, Magento on the other side, it is a self-hosted solution and gives complete control to the storeowner over the infrastructure.

 There are many expert Magento agencies which maintain strong relations with hosting partners and act as intermediaries to handle any upgrade and infrastructural changes.
 There is even scope for adding customized modules to scale up business without the need to take any approvals, in short Magento lets the ecommerce business own their store infrastructure.
 Hosting is a topic in itself.
 Here is a blog from our very own Ankit Agarwal on what goes into infrastructure planning.
+Have you tried Nexcess?

 Scope for Integration

 Demandware: All the features required for a flawless functioning of an ecommerce store is taken care in the platform Demandware.
 It unifies order management, POS and other offline store operations into one solution.